 The term statistical significance is used in market research to define the probability that a measured difference between two statistics is the result of a real difference in the tested variations and not the result of chance.
 It means that the result of a test didn’t appear randomly or by chance, but because of a specific change that was tested, so it can be attributed to a specific cause.

-The statistical significance gets a lot of attention by marketers and testing professionals.
-Unfortunately for many marketers, statistical significance has become the main indicator for a completed test.
+The statistical significance gets a lot of attention from marketers and testing professionals.
+Unfortunately for many marketers, statistical significance has become the main indicator of a completed test.
 I don’t blame marketers at all; most testing techs make it very clear that once you’ve reached a 95% confidence level, your test is significant and you’re good to go.
 This is simply just wrong.
 There are so many factors that impact statistical significance you will undoubtedly draw false conclusions if you only focus on this metric.
 Hopefully, by the end of this article, you’ll have a better understanding of what statistical significance is, and most importantly what it isn’t.
 If you can get this concept down, you will be light-years ahead of many marketers today.

 What Statistical Significance Is & What It Isn’t